 3 elastic gear attaching points on the RH strap only.

 The hip belt is fixed to the frame and gives good transfer of the weight.
-Although the belt is a reinforced mesh it feels very comfy and solid.
+Although the belt is a reinforced mesh it feels very comfy but i think i would prefer something a little more padded.
 Closure is with a std rucksack side closure buckle.

 Apart from the main compartment there are 4 extra pockets.
 One inside the lid and includes a key retaining hook, one external lid pocket and one pocket on the hip belt.
 Also on the front of the sack is an open top pocket for wet gear, helmet or solo tent etc, this includes mesh sides and a drain hole

 Internal lid pocket with key clip